zammad/zammad-user-documentation/extras/shared-drafts.rst

          :alt: Screencast showing how to rename / update existing shared drafts

 Existing ticket
-   Use the ᐱ button next to the update button.
+   Use the ^ button next to the update button.
 If the group of the ticket (or in your selection) allows shared drafts, Zammad will provide the option "Save Draft".